metosin/malli/README.md

 ; => true
 ```

-Without the `:ref` keyword, malli eagerly expands the schema until a stack overflow exception is thrown:
+Without the `:ref` keyword, malli eagerly expands the schema until a stack overflow error is thrown:

 ```clj
 (m/validate